top of page

 DIScover Conference

 Poster for The Disability Collective’s DIScover 2025 leadership conference on accessibility and disability inclusion in the arts.
 Held October 9 and 10 at Native Earth’s Aki Studio.
 Accessibility supports include ASL, open captions, and masking.
-Sponsored by Toronto Arts Council, Canada Council for the Arts, and TD.
+Sponsored by Toronto Arts Council, Canada Council for the Arts, TD Ready Commitment, Body Confidence Canada, and Creative Arts Financial.

 [Image Description: An event poster for The Disability Collective’s 2025 leadership conference.
 The background features a digital wave pattern of purple dots on black.
 At the top left, The Disability Collective logo appears in a white outlined box.
 Event details are listed underneath: “NATIVE EARTH'S AKI STUDIO • OCTOBER 9 AND 10.”
 The bold tagline “DISRUPT.
 DISMANTLE.
 DISCOVER 2025” is central in large white and gradient purple text.
 A subtitle reads: “A two-day leadership conference on advancing accessibility and disability inclusion in the arts”.
-At the top right are the Canada Council for the Arts, Toronto Arts Council, and TD logos.
-At the bottom right are three accessibility icons in purple: American Sign Language interpretation, face masks required, and open captioning]
+At the bottom right are three accessibility icons in purple: American Sign Language interpretation, face masks required, and open captioning.
+At the bottom is a slightly transparent white strip with the Toronto Arts Council, Canada Council for the Arts, TD Ready Commitment, Body Confidence Canada, and Creative Arts Financial logos]

 Thursday, October 9